-From the very beginning when the Greystone concept was nothing more than an idea, a challenging fitness and sports component seemed like a natural fit.
-Not only would such a program help to prepare students for their Candidate Fitness Assessment (CFA), Physical Readiness Test (PRT) and Physical Fitness Examination (PFE), such a program would also serve as a bonding mechanism to help bring the team together as a tight unit – something that is essential to our goal of high achievement for our candidates.
-From 1998-2000 while serving as a Naval Academy instructor, the CEO and President of Greystone, Commander Dave Bailey was able to speak to several officers and coaches within the Academy sports program.
-They were intrigued with the possibility of elevating the level of physical conditioning and sports involvement of candidates entering the Academy and therefore willing to freely contribute their advice and counsel.
-It was not until he spoke with Lieutenant Stewart Smith, former Navy SEAL and now a world-renowned fitness consultant, that the Greystone Physical Conditioning Program took shape.
-Stew provided Greystone with a fitness plan specifically designed to target the muscle groups needed to excel through the CFA.
+From the beginning in 1998, when the Greystone concept was nothing more than an idea, a challenging fitness and sports component seemed like a natural fit.
+Such a program helps to prepare students for their Candidate Fitness Assessment (CFA), Physical Readiness Test (PRT), and Physical Fitness Examination (PFE), and also serves as a bonding mechanism to help bring the team together.
+From 1998-2003 while serving as a Naval Academy instructor, the Greystone Founder, Commander Dave Bailey, was able to speak to several officers and coaches within the various academy sports programs.
+They were intrigued with the possibility of elevating the level of physical conditioning and sports involvement of candidates entering the academy and therefore were willing to contribute their advice and counsel.
+It was not until he spoke with Lieutenant Stewart Smith, former Navy SEAL and now a world-renowned fitness consultant, that the Greystone physical conditioning program took shape.
+Stew provided Greystone with a fitness plan specifically designed to empower students to increase their strength, agility, and stamina so they can "maximize" each section of the CFA.
 The workout plan was then implemented into a morning workout routine.
-Greystone students have followed this workout plan designed by Stew Smith and all have significantly improved their CFA scores as a result.
-Although the CFA only represents approximately 10% of the candidate evaluation score, Greystone is committed to “leaving no stone unturned” because our candidates are completely motivated to maximize every opportunity to earn their academy appointments.
-The CFA is administered monthly beginning in August.
-For those candidates in need of the PRT or PFE, Greystone also administers those assessments on a monthly basis.
-The Director of Plans and Operations is authorized to submit CFA/PRT/PFE results to the academies.
+Greystone students have followed this workout plan designed by Stew Smith, and all have significantly improved their CFA scores, making them more competitive academy candidates.